• Skip to primary navigation

 • Reduce the speed of mixer and slowly add dry ingredients until just combined.

-• When ready to bake, preheat oven to 350˚F. Lightly coat the cups of a mini muffin pan with cooking spray.
+• When ready to bake, heat oven to 350˚F. Lightly coat the cups of a mini muffin pan with cooking spray.
+Remove the chilled dough from the fridge.

-• Scoop 1 tablespoon dough balls.
-Tear the ball in half and insert a chocolate kiss.
+• Scoop 1 tablespoon of dough.
+Tear the ball in half and insert an unwrapped kiss at the center of the cookie dough.
 Put the dough ball halves back together and roll into a ball covering the chocolate kiss inside.

 • Place one dough ball in each mini muffin cup and bake for 10-12 minutes.
 The cookies are done when the top looks evenly dry.
 Don’t worry about any wrinkles or cracks.
 They will be covered with the chocolate coating.